armanriazi/armanriazi.github.io/docs/public/cryptocurrency/defi.md

 ---

-A DeFi application based upon Ethereum that requires the final score of a future sporting event would need an Oracle:
+A DeFi application based upon Ethereum that requires the final score of a future sporting event would need an Oracle

 - [ ]False
 - [X] True

 How would a smart contract use the services of an oracle?
 (Choose all that apply)

 - [ ]By contacting the company that provides the oracle for a private key
 - [ ]By using special features of the virtual machine
 - [ ]Smart contracts cannot use the services of an oracle
 - [X] By calling a smart contract function associated with the oracle smart contract

 Oracles do not represent a risk to DeFi applications.

 - [ ]True
 - [X] False

 Since derivatives are based upon an underlying asset, there is no counterparty risk.

 - [X] False
 - [ ]True

 The custodian for a wrapped asset must be decentralized?

 - [X] False
 - [ ]True